Central Florida: Seaports

 The central Florida seafood industry is shown here with a photograph of shrimp, snapper, grouper, and stone crab fishing boats at Cortez, Florida.

 Port Canaveral, located in Cape Canaveral 45 minutes east of Orlando, is a cruise, cargo, and naval port.
 It is one of the busiest ports in Florida and is economically tied to Orlando.
-Locally perceived to be Orlando's seaport, Port Canaveral is the closest port for tourists and Orlando residents alike to cruise on Disney Cruise Lines and Carnival Cruises.
+Locally perceived to be Orlando's seaport, Port Canaveral is the closest port for tourists and Orlando residents alike to cruise on Disney Cruise Line and Carnival Cruises.
 Future plans for the port include a rail and natural gas line running directly to Orlando International Airport.

 Another major seaport of the region is Port Tampa Bay, which is one of the busiest in the state and is on the verge of a huge expansion which will allow it to compete on an international level.

 Freeways and highways

 Historic Egmont Key Light is located in Tampa Bay, built in 1848 and commissioned by Col. Robert E. Lee.
 The island is on the National Register of Historic Places, and is a National Wildlife Refuge and a state park.
 Early in the Civil War, Confederate blockade-runners used the island as a base.